Donaldson dashes home, Blue Jays beat Rangers to win ALDS - Aurora Sentinel

 Closer Roberto Osuna threw two perfect innings to get the win.
 His appearance capped 4 1/3 scoreless innings of one-hit ball by Toronto’s bullpen after starter Aaron Sanchez allowed six runs.

-Encarnacion had a two-run homer and Martin a solo shot in the first inning for Toronto.
+Encarnacion had a two-run homer and Martin a solo shot in the first inning for Toronto, which swept a postseason series for the first time.

+“Unfortunately we didn’t click at the right time,” Andrus said.
+“They hit the ball well and never let us feel comfortable.”

-Elvis Andrus hit a solo homer in the third, the first home run of the series for the Rangers, and Odor added a two-run shot in the fourth.
+Andrus hit a solo homer in the third and Odor added a two-run shot in the fourth.
+They were the only two homers of the series for Texas.

+“We got cold at the worst moment,” Rangers slugger Adrian Beltre said.

 Moreland gave Texas a 6-5 lead with a two-run double off Joe Biagini in the sixth, but Toronto responded in the bottom half when Troy Tulowitzki scored on Jonathan Lucroy’s bases-loaded passed ball.